King Street, Kilmarnock

-King Street was once the principal business street in Kilmarnock, East Ayrshire, Scotland.
-King Street runs from the "Cross" over the Kilmarnock Water and on to the junction with Titchfield Street.
+King Street is the principal business street in Kilmarnock, East Ayrshire, Scotland.
+King Street runs from the Kilmarnock Cross over the Kilmarnock Water and on to the junction with Titchfield Street.
+In recent years, proposals have surfaced to demolish some of the privately owned premises on King Street in order to open the street up to views of the Kilmarnock Water.
+Modern sculptures by Shona Kinloch currently line King Street.